Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 No, by default ECHA assesses specific information requirements (or properties) (see Q&A 0654) primarily focusing on dossiers of substances manufactured or imported at more than 100 tonnes per year.

 ECHA may also target its checks to different information requirements; then the decision will indicate the scope of the assessment undertaken.

 REACH does not limit the number of compliance checks per dossier.
 Therefore you may receive multiple draft decisions on the same dossier.

-Under ECHA’s Integrated Regulatory Strategy (see Q&A ID 0646), the compliance check of dossiers related to substances manufactured or imported at more than 100 tonnes per year mainly focuses on eight key information requirements (or properties): genotoxicity, repeated dose toxicity, pre-natal developmental toxicity, reproductive toxicity, carcinogenicity, long-term aquatic toxicity, biodegradation and bioaccumulation.
+Under ECHA’s Integrated Regulatory Strategy (see Q&A 0646), the compliance check of dossiers submitted for substances manufactured or imported at more than 100 tonnes per year mainly focuses on eight key information requirements (or properties): genotoxicity, repeated dose toxicity, pre-natal developmental toxicity, reproductive toxicity, carcinogenicity, long-term aquatic toxicity, biodegradation and bioaccumulation.